core-wg/oscore/draft-ietf-core-object-security.md

 # Protected CoAP Message Fields {#coap-headers-and-options}

 OSCOAP transforms a CoAP message into an OSCOAP message, and vice versa.
 This section defines how the CoAP message fields are protected.
-Note that OSCOAP protects messages from the CoAP Request/Response layer only, and not from the Messaging layer (Section 2 of {{RFC7252}}): this means that RST and ACK empty messages are not protected, while ACK with piggybacked responses are protected using the process defined in this document.
-All the messages mentioned in this document refer to CON, NON, and non-empty ACK messages.
+Note that OSCOAP protects the CoAP Request/Response layer only, and not the Messaging layer (Section 2 of {{RFC7252}}); this means that empty CON, ACK, and RST messages are not protected.
+All the messages mentioned in this document refer to non-empty CON, NON, and ACK messages.

-OSCOAP protects as much of the original CoAP message as possible, while still allowing proxy operations {{I-D.hartke-core-e2e-security-reqs}}.
+OSCOAP protects as much of the original CoAP message as possible, while still allowing proxy operations {{I-D.hartke-core-e2e-security-reqs}} }}{{RFC8075}}.
 Message fields may either be

 * Class E: encrypted and integrity protected,
 * Class I: integrity protected only, or